kpfromer/home-cluster/docs/docs/intro.md

 ## Cluster Components

-- [rook-ceph](https://rook.io/): Provides persistent volumes, allowing any application to consume RBD block storage.
+- [longhorn](https://longhorn.io/): Provides persistent volumes, allowing any application to consume storage.
 - [Mozilla SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/): Encrypts secrets which is safe to store - even to a public repository.
 - [cert-manager](https://cert-manager.io/docs/): Configured to create TLS certs for all ingress services automatically using LetsEncrypt.